Introduction

 Use the pull_request trigger to spin up integration testing environments

-The more that can be validated before merging into your main branch, the better.
-The pull_requesttrigger can be used to run integration tests that must pass before a pull request can be merged into your main branch.
+trigger can be used to run integration tests that must pass before a pull request can be merged into your main branch.

-Similarly, the create trigger could be used to create testing environments for your feature branches at the time of branch creation, rather than just at PR time, if that works better for your development workflow.
+trigger could be used to create testing environments for your feature branches at the time of branch creation, rather than just at PR time, if that works better for your development workflow.

 Use a create trigger to set up a new repo from a template

 GitHub's template repos are a great way to get developers started quickly on commonly used technologies.
 Often these repos need some configuration and setup after initialization, such as setting up environments, or configuring the repo's name throughout the project.
-GitHub actions can be used to automate much of this by automatically running a workflow upon creation of the main branch.
+GitHub actions can be used to automate much of this by automatically running a workflow upon creation of the main

 Here's an example of initializing a lab repo.